markmandel/recommendation-neo4j/presentation/markdown.md

 - For example this is Belle to Gus's deviation calculation
 - Optional: Could also store *2* - the number of sessions.
-- For simplicity's sake in my code, I just run it every minute.
+- For simplicity's sake in my code, I RUN THIS EVERY MINUTE.
 - Worth noting, since it's averages, you can do some clever math to add new values.
 - I have a Cypher query for this, but it's gnarly.